WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 You may wish to advise your staff to avoid the busiest times of day on public transportation by arriving early to leave early or arriving later to leave later.

 To assist your staff in avoiding lunchtime crowds, consider teaming up with on-site food providers to receive daily bulk orders and deliveries.

 Encourage virtual meetings where possible and limit face-to-face meetings in the office.
 Discourage non-essential visitors to your space.

 The Public Health Agency of Canada has helpful resources to help businesses understand their obligations and provides guidance as to how they can protect their workers and customers.
 Click here to access.

 Increase cleaning cycles

 Request your employees wipe down their workstations regularly with alcohol-based cleaning solution.

-If you would like to introduce more frequent levels of cleaning to your workspaces, please speak to your Building Management team and they can assist with the coordination of this above standard cleaning.
+If you would like to introduce more frequent levels of cleaning to your workspaces, please speak to your cleaning provider or let our Building Management team know

 Consider installing protective screens on your reception desks.